RCPisAwesome/RedMRCPSettings/README.md

 - Clicking the menu title resets the buttons back to their red colour

 # Issues/Bugs &amp; New Features:
-If you find a bug, issue or error or if you want to request a new feature, [create an issue!](https://github.com/RCPisAwesome/RedmRCPsettings/issues)
+If you find a bug, issue or error or if you want to request a new feature, [create an issue!](https://github.com/RCPisAwesome/RedmRCPsettings/issues) with as much information as you can provide

+If you ever get stuck in the menu from an issue you can do rcpuifix in the F8 console to close it

 Current Issue: Kill Entity or Revive Entity don't work sometimes, seems to be a RDR2/RedM issue